shashank2806/mnist-digits-classifiers/README.md

 # mnist-digits-classifiers
-Different classifiers for classifying handwritten digits
+Different classifiers for classifying handwritten digits on MNIST dataset.
+Implemented in TensorFlow